Smartmelon/BandSpace/pages/en/index.md

 ### Steam VR
 First make sure your Steam has Band Space installed and has run the game at lease once.
 Locate the following installation pathe of Steam: *Steam\steamapps\common\Band Space\BandSpace_Data\AutoCreateData\SongData*, place your compressed beatmap files(only Zip or RAR format is supported) or unpacked beatmap folders under the path.
-Put on the headset, Start Band Space, and you can play the beatmaps you just import under the "Custom" page in "SOLO Performence".
+Put on the headset, start Band Space, and you can play the beatmaps you just import under the "Custom" page in "SOLO Performence".

 ### PICO All-in-one Headset
 First make sure your PICO all-in-one headset has Band Space installed and has run the game at lease once, then connect the headset to your computer by using a data cable.